lbanchero/users-api/README.md

 ### Standard
 `npm start` starts the server

-* Remember to edit .env with the local mongodb instance at your machine.

 ### Using Dockerfile
 `docker build -t users-api .`

 `docker run -p 3000:4111 --name my-users-api users-api`

-* Remember to edit .env with the local mongodb instance at your machine.

 ### Using Docker Compose
 `docker-compose up` creates the container with a mondodb instance and starts the server.

-* No need to edit .env
+* Remember to edit .env with the local mongodb instance at your machine.
+`MONGO_DB_URL=mongodb://localhost:27017/users-db`

 ## Scripts for running the tests
 `npm test` executes the tests